tidwall/summitdb/README.md

 Getting started
 ---------------

+### Getting SummitDB

+The easiest way to get SummitDB is to use one of the pre-built release binaries which are available for OSX, Linux, and Windows.
+Instructions for using these binaries are on the GitHub [releases page](https://github.com/tidwall/summitdb/releases).

+If you want to try the latest version, you can build SummitDB from the master branch.

 ### Building SummitDB

 SummitDB can be compiled and used on Linux, OSX, Windows, FreeBSD, and probably others since the codebase is 100% Go.
 We support both 32 bit and 64 bit systems.
 Go must be installed on the build machine.